Estimating False Alarm Rates of Sub-Dominant Quasi-normal Modes in GW190521: Statistical significance of the Kerr analysis

 for all models $X\neq (2,2,0)+(2,2,1)$ (for the $(2,2,0)+(2,2,1)$ model we simply use $\bayesfac=Z_{220+221}/Z_{220}$).
 This allows us to both identify the most likely observable modes and the time at which they are most observable.

 When applying this method to GW190521 we find \bayesfac $(220+330)$ to peak at \eventbftime ~with a value of \eventbf.
-This means that the $(2,2,0)+(3,3,0)$ model is \approxebf{} times more likely to be true than the $(2,2,0)$-only model, qualifying it as ``strong'' evidence.
+This means that the $(2,2,0)+(3,3,0)$ model is \approxebf{} times more likely to be true than the $(2,2,0)$-only model, qualifying it as ``strong'' evidence for the $(3,3,0)$ model relative to the $(2,2,0)$-only model.
 In other words, if the signal did not have an observable $(3,3,0)$ mode, then we should expect to get a \bayesfac{} as large as this from noise only 1 in \approxebf{} times.

 To test the validity of this observation, we repeat the Kerr analysis on our \controlinj{} injections.
-As with GW190521, we repeat the analysis on a grid of times spanning $t_{\rm ref} + [-9, 24]\,$ms, although to reduce computational cost for the large number of analyses involved, we sample in intervals of $3\,$ms instead of the $1\,$ms interval used in Capano et al. Since our \controlinj{} injections contain no $(3,3,0)$ mode by construction, any large $\bayesfac$ observed with them is a false alarm.
+As with GW190521, we repeat the analysis on a grid of times spanning $t_{\rm ref}^{\rm inj} + [-9, 24]\,$ms, although to reduce computational cost for the large number of analyses involved, we sample in intervals of $3\,$ms instead of the $1\,$ms interval used in Capano et al. Since our \controlinj{} injections contain no $(3,3,0)$ mode by construction, any large $\bayesfac$ observed with them is a false alarm.
 If our analysis assumptions are correct -- that the real data is Gaussian and that we are after the merger -- then on average we expect to get a $\bayesfac \geq \approxebf$ from $\expectedFA$ of the 500 injections.